shims

 2: FEA problems require solution of thousands of simultaneous equations to determine the shim bending stiffness

-The capability of Shim ReStackor to resolve complex shim stack structures was tested using a random number generator to specify shim diameter and thickness.
-The stacks have no practical application other than demonstrating the capability of Shim ReStackor to resolve complex shim stack configurations with multiple crossover gaps and shim thickness changes creating a complex force transfer path from the face shim to the stack clamp.
+The capability of Shim ReStackor to resolve complex shim stack structures was tested using random number generators to specify shim diameter and thickness.
+The stack has no practical application other than demonstrating the capability of Shim ReStackor to resolve complex shim stack structures with multiple crossover gaps and shim thickness changes creating a complex force transfer path from the face shim to the shim stack clamp.

 3: Multiple random crossover gaps test FEA solution